learn-co-curriculum/curriculum-team/saved-replies/closing-completed-lab-in-curriculum.md

 Hi there,

-It looks like this pull request was submitted as proof of your completion of this lab/assignment by running `learn submit`..
+It looks like this pull request was submitted as proof of your completion of this lab/assignment by running `learn submit`.
 This pull request will not submit your work correctly so I am closing it.

 `learn submit` was only meant to be used with curriculum on our old Learn.co platform.
 Students working on Canvas only need to run `learn test` to update their assignment in Canvas and submit their work.